yurii-donnikov/todo/README.md

 This project was created as part of my frontend portfolio while focusing on Angular development.

-## Database

-The application automatically initializes the database on startup.

-Tables are created via SQL migrations and demo data is inserted for testing.

-Demo user:

-email: demo@mail.com
-password: 123456

----

 ## Features

 - Create, edit and delete tasks